-What is a broker?
-Definition & Meaning - nextmarkets Glossary
+What is a brokerage?
+Broker Definition & Meaning

-When you set out on your journey as an investor, the broker you work with will be the primary relationship you have and will answer questions such as “what is a brokerage?” or even “What is trading?”.
-This is usually the case whether you work with a stockbroker, futures broker, commodities broker, bond broker and more.
-This guide for the aspiring investor explains what a broker is and gives you an overview of how nextmarkets can help you kickstart your investment journey.
+When you set out on your journey as an investor, the broker you work with should be on hand to answer any questions you might have, such as “What is a brokerage?” or even “What is trading?”.
+This is usually the case whether you work with a stockbroker, futures broker, commodities broker, or bond broker.
+In this guide for aspiring investors, we’ll explain what a broker is and give you an overview of how nextmarkets can help you kickstart your investment journey.

 This is all part of the nextmarkets commitment to being the best online broker for supporting the development of new investors.
 New investors may want to consider trying social trading.
-If you’d like a more in-depth review on this form of trading, be sure to visit our social trading definition & meaning).
+If you’d like a more in-depth review on this form of trading, be sure to visit our social trading definition & meaning guide.

-A broker is a professional person who facilitates ‘buy’ and ‘sell’ orders on assets like CFDs (see: what is CFD) on behalf of their clients for stocks and other such assets either over the counter or in a listed market.
+A broker is a professional person who facilitates ‘buy’ and ‘sell’ orders on assets like CFDs on behalf of their clients for stocks and other such assets either over the counter or in a listed market.
 This service is usually provided either for a set fee or for a commission of all profits the asset makes.

 In most cases, a broker will be associated with a brokerage firm and will handle transactions for both retail customers and institutional ones.
 In some cases brokerage firms, as an entity, are referred to as brokers.
 But one noticeable drawback of some discount platforms is the lack of a truly personalised service that a dedicated broker offers.
-For a detailed guide, see our Broker for Beginners section.
+For a detailed guide, see our Broker for Beginners and What is CFD? guides.

 Expanding on traditional brokerage definition